 - A. Depending on the density of existing trees, the applicant may provide a separate "Tree Removal and Preservation Plan."
 For development sites with lower density of trees, such information may be indicated on the Site Plan or the Landscape Plan.
-Either method used shall indicate the location of all Regulated Trees to be removed and trees to be preserved.
-Preserved trees and replacement trees shall be indicated on the Landscape Plan to demonstrate the final appearance of the site. - B. Tree calculations shall include: - (1) The total numbers of existing Regulated Trees within the site and the respective DBH of each tree; and - (2) The pre-development ratio of Regulated Tree inches-per-acre; and - (3) The total DBH inches of Regulated Trees to be removed; and - (4) The total DBH inches of Regulated Trees to be preserved; and - (5) The native status of trees to be preserved. - C. A tree protection detail which graphically indicates the requirements of tree protection as required by this division. - D. Listing general prohibitions as stated in Section 6.7.3.E. - E. Indication of all TPZs on the site plan, grading plan and on which ever plan is used to demonstrate tree preservation and replacement. - F. Fees required for review and issuance of tree removal permits, inspections, and restoration plans shall be established by the Board, by resolution.
+Either method used shall indicate the location of all trees, with a DBH of 10 inches and larger, Regulated Trees to be removed and trees to be preserved.
+Preserved trees and replacement trees shall be indicated on the Landscape Plan to demonstrate the final appearance of the site. - B. Tree calculations shall include: - (1) The total numbers of existing treesRegulated Trees within the site and the respective DBH of each tree; and - (2) The pre-development ratio of native tree Regulated Tree inches-per-acre; and - (3) The total DBH inches of native treesRegulated Trees to be removed; and - (4) The total DBH inches of native treesRegulated Trees to be preserved; and - (5) The native status of trees to be preserved. - C. A tree protection detail which graphically indicates the requirements of tree protection as required by this division. - D. ListListing general prohibitions on the plan as stated in Section 6.7.3.E. - E. Indication of all TPZs on the site plan, grading plan and on which ever plan is used to demonstrate tree preservation and replacement. - F. Fees required for review and issuance of tree removal permits, inspections, and restoration plans shall be established by the Board, by resolution.
 Tree removal permit application fees for projects associated with any development (excluding stand alone permits) shall be included in the overall plan review and application fees available at the Office of the County Engineer.